wilsonliaows/docs/connectors/mssql/introduction.md

 ### Permissions required to connect

 At minimum, the database user account must be granted `SELECT` permission to the database specified in the [connection](#how-to-connect-to-sql-server-on-workato).
+Check out the example below to find out more about how to set permissions if you are the one setting up the SQL server connection for your business

+<details><summary><b>Detailed Example</b></summary>

 If we are trying to connect to a named database (`HR_PROD`) in a SQL Server instance, using a new database user `workato`, the following example queries can be used.